 The way in which you can access your super depends on whether or not you have retired yet once you reach preservation age.
 If you have retired, you have full access to your super.
 If you have not yet retired, you can access your super in the form of a Transition to Retirement Pension.

 You have full access to your superannuation when you reach the age of 65, regardless of whether or not you are still working.
-This is also the age at which you currently become eligible for the Age Pension, subject to the relevant Income and Assets tests.

 In some circumstances, you may be able to access your super earlier.
 There are also different tax implications if you access your super before you turn 60.
 These are discussed in more detail in the First Super Allocated Pension Product Disclosure Statement.